danwolff/oneslate_py_client/README.md

 # oneslate_py_client

-This is a partial Oneslate client for interacting over HTTP with running Oneslate instances.
+The file oneslate.py is a partial Oneslate client for interacting over HTTP with running Oneslate instances.
 The module can be called directly from the command line or the module can be imported and reused in other Python scripts.

 Basic functionality is included, such as:
  - adding a node